mwrnd/OpenCAPI-to-PCIe/README.md

-**Project on Hold** - [Second Revision Gerbers](https://github.com/mwrnd/OpenCAPI-to-PCIe/releases/tag/v0.2-alpha) were built and tested but do not work properly with the only OpenCAPI board I have available, the Innova-2 **MNV303212A Rev:A2**.
+**Project on Hold** - [Second Revision Gerbers](https://github.com/mwrnd/OpenCAPI-to-PCIe/releases/tag/v0.2-alpha) were built and tested but do not work well with the only OpenCAPI board I have available, the Innova-2 **MNV303212A Rev:A2**.

 The [OpenCAPI-to-PCIe_for_MNV303212A_RevA2](https://github.com/mwrnd/OpenCAPI-to-PCIe_for_MNV303212A_RevA2) project is a version of this adapter specifically for the Innova-2 **MNV303212A Rev:A2**.